 • That thing that makes your campground unique from others in your area

-Include guests in your photos:
+Include guests in your photos

-We’re not actually visiting your campground because of the other guests, but we’d love to see families enjoying the playground, guests around the community fire, or people playing pickleball.
 You don’t have to ask your guests to clear the pool while your photographer takes photos.
 We want to see the pool, but we also like to see the community of guests at your campground enjoying your pool, clubhouse, or tennis courts.

-Hire a professional photographer for campground website photos:
+Hire a professional photographer for campground website photos

 They can choose the right lighting, angles, and arrangements to highlight the best features of your campground.
 Technology has advanced to a point where beautiful photos have worked to ensure that your website always looks its best.

-Such photos help set the right expectations, reducing the likelihood of complaints or negative reviews.
-Accurate, appealing pictures make potential campers more likely to be satisfied with their choice and recommend your campground to others.
-It’s a great way to showcase the beauty of your site and attract more bookings.
+Photos help set the right expectations, reducing the likelihood of complaints or negative reviews.
+Accurate, appealing pictures (not stock photos) make potential campers more likely to be satisfied with their choice and recommend your campground to others.

 You may have a friend who takes family photos or another friend who has great sunset photos on their iPhone, but we would recommend calling the local real estate office and hiring their real estate photographer for an afternoon.
 A real estate photographer understands how to make properties look their best and deal with both inside and outside lighting.
 Simply send them the shot list we provide for all new website clients, and they’ll have a checklist for what you need.